tgolpa/tgolpa.github.io/README.md

 ## Web Frontend
 ## Backend

-- *The following represent what I hope to improve in:*
+- *The following represent what I currently hope to improve in:*

 1. [ ] **Mobile App Design**
 2. [x] **Web Design**